Sport Psychology vs. Mental Performance, Mindset Coaching & Mental Skills Training: What’s the Difference?

 • Emotional regulation

-• Mindset Coaching focuses on how athletes think, reframe challenges, and build resilience
+• Mindset coaching focuses on how athletes think, interpret challenges, and build resilience

-• Mental Skills Training refers to structured tools like mental rehearsal, goal setting, and self-talk
+• Mental skills training refers to structured tools such as mental rehearsal, goal setting, and self-talk

-Choosing the right mental performance support is not just about titles — it’s about training, scope, and ethics.
+Choosing the right type of support isn’t just about titles — it’s about understanding what each approach is designed to help with.

 What I Offer

-As a mental performance coach, I work with elite athletes and high performers (first responders & military personnel) to develop the mindset and mental skills that lead to consistent, confident performance.
+As a mental performance coach, I work with athletes and high performers to develop the skills that support consistent, confident performance under pressure.

 My work is: